 Textile art installation

-Rencontres Lacydoniennes is a textile art installation that has been created for collective exhibition l’Objet d’une Rencontre held in Marseille History Museum from September 2022.
+Rencontres Lacydoniennes is a textile art installation that has been created for collective exhibition l’Objet d’une Rencontre, held in Marseille History Museum from September to December 2022.

 For this project I collaborated over six months with weaver and textile designer Manon Garcia Del Barrio.